Engineering Degrees at GCU

 There are many types of engineers.
 While most engineers work to design and build products, the products designed and solutions created by engineers may vary based on their specialty:

-• Robotics engineers design robotic solutions that help to perform jobs that humans cannot.
+• Robotics engineers design robotic solutions that can help to perform jobs

 Choosing the right engineering degree program can help you to prepare for your future career.
 GCU provides the Career Compass tool to help you learn about your interests and also offers exposure to different disciplines during your first semester to help you decide which program may be right for you.